-EXAMPLE 23-3 Specifying Where to Install File Systems (Continued)
+EXAMPLE 26-3 Specifying Where to Install File Systems (Continued)

-partitioning The file system slices are determined by the filesys keywords, value explicit.
+- partitioning The file system slices are determined by the filesys keywords, value explicit.
 The size of root (/) is based on the selected software, value auto, and is installed on c0t0d0s0.
-The size of swap is set to the necessary size and is installed on c0t3d0s1. usr is based on the selected software and the installation program determines where war is installed, based on the value and determines where usr is installed, based on the value any.
+The size of swap is set to the necessary size and is installed on c0t3d0s1. usr is based on the selected software and the installation program determines where usr is installed, based on the value any. - cluster The Entire Solaris Software Group, SUNWCall, is installed on the system.